Misery for Mourinho as Chelsea beat United to reach Cup semis

 While Mourinho was spared the humiliation of the 4-0 thrashing his old club dished out in October's Premier League meeting - his first return to Stamford Bridge since being sacked last season - he was again found wanting as Chelsea's fans delighted in chanting the name of his successor Conte.

-Mourinho's frustration boiled over at times and the Portuguese and Italian Conte had to be separated after an angry exchange shortly after Herrera's sending off left United facing a mammoth task.
+Mourinho's frustration boiled over at times and the Portuguese and Italian Conte had to be separated after an angry exchange shortly after Herrera's sending off.

-Chelsea could have won by more, although holders United did have their moments and came close to an equaliser in the second half when Marcus Rashford was foiled by keeper Thibaut Courtois.
+Chelsea dominated possession and could have scored more goals, though FA Cup holders United, who have already lifted the League Cup this season, had their moments and battled gamely despite being a man down for most of the contest.

-Chelsea joined fellow London sides Tottenham Hotspur and Arsenal plus Manchester City in the semi-finals.
+Their best chance fell to Marcus Rashford on the hour but, after leaving David Luiz and Gary Cahill trailing, he was denied by a smart save from an otherwise untroubled Thibaut Courtois.

 (Reporting by Martyn Herman; Editing by Ken Ferris)